Gremlin-2705/pf2e-free-rpg-day-fan-made-maps/README.md

 # PF2e Free RPG Day fan-made maps
-This Foundy-VTT module contains fan-made maps based on Pathfinder 2e Free RPG Day Adventures, all maps have walls and lights configured and are ready for use.<br>
+This Foundry-VTT module contains fan-made maps based on Pathfinder 2e Free RPG Day Adventures, all maps have walls and lights configured and are ready for use.<br>
 Maps are provided for the following adventures: <br>
 * The Great Toy Heist <br>
 * Little Trouble in Big Absalom <br>